Mueller Indicts 13 Russians Accused of Election Meddling

 "There is no allegation in this indictment that any American was a knowing participant in this illegal activity," Rosenstein said, adding there "there is no allegation in the indictment that the charged conduct altered the outcome of the 2016 election."

-Trump addressed the indictments on Twitter later Friday, reiterating his claim that there was "no collusion" and that the "Trump campaign did nothing wrong."
+Trump addressed the indictments on Twitter later Friday, pointing to the assertion that the charged conduct in the indictment did not affect the election results. he reiterated his claim that there was "no collusion" and that the "Trump campaign did nothing wrong."

-The indictment, brought by a federal grand jury in the District of Columbia on Friday, charges all of the defendants with conspiracy to defraud the United States, three defendants with conspiracy to commit wire fraud and bank fraud, and five defendants with aggravated identity theft.

 In his Friday tweet, Trump called attention to the 2014 beginning of the operation, highlighting that it was "long before I announced that I would run for President."

+In a statement obtained by NBC News, PayPal said it is working with authorities and did so to identify and stop improper and possibly illegal activity.

+"PayPal is intensely focused on combatting and preventing the illicit use of our services," the company said.

-Those charged operated social media pages and groups designed to attract U.S. audiences, among them YouTube, Facebook, Instagram and Twitter.
+The social media pages and groups created by those charged were designed to attract U.S. audiences, among them YouTube, Facebook, Instagram and Twitter.
 They supported the presidential campaign of then-candidate Donald Trump and disparaged Hillary Clinton.
 They used their fictitious online personas to distribute derogatory information about Clinton, to denigrate other candidates such as Texas Sen. Ted Cruz and Florida Sen. Mario Rubio and to support Trump and Vermont Sen. Bernie Sanders.

 They used election-related hashtags such as #MAGA, #Trump2016, #TrumpTrain, #IWontProtectHillary and #Hillary4Prison.